 Even though the scope of the discussion in this book was limited – in terms of the philosophers, historical periods, and texts upon which it focuses – its purpose was indeed a bit more pretentious given that it attempted to reinterpret the complex relations between the secular-modern world and religion.
 Thus, its aim was to demonstrate that with these scholars’ repeated secular emphasis on critique, religion lost neither its place nor its influence.
 Religion, one may then argue, has never left the secular theatre.
-Likewise, within the framework of the discussion in this book, I did not attempt to put forward a normative argument which gives preference to one approach over the other, or demonstrate which of the theological criticisms provides better proof than the others.
+Likewise, within the framework of the discussion in this book, I did not attempt to put forward a normative argument which gives preference to one approach over the other, or to demonstrate which of the criticisms of theology is better established than the others.
 It appears to me, however, that the reader can sense a certain partiality for the array of complexities, inner tensions, incompatibilities, some contradictions, and certainly the refractions which characterize these thinkers’ discontent in regard to religious traditions – discontent that echoes, perhaps, the implied defiance in Ecclesiastes’s words: “It is good that thou holdest fast to the one and withdrawest not thine hand from the other” (7:18).
-Particularly prominent in this sense was that the modern thinkers’ theological criticism was focused on the world in which we live.
+Particularly prominent in this sense was that the modern thinkers’ criticism of theology was focused on the world in which we live.
 Certainly, this attention is upon what Horkheimer called the realm of immanence and it emphasizes the secular dimension in their thinking.
-Still, in each of these cases, secularization does not point, in any simplistic way, to the liberation from religious thinking, but rather to the translation or transformation of theological concepts, often even for the stated purpose of rescuing them.
+Still, in all of these cases, secularization does not point, in any simplistic way, to the liberation from religious thinking, but rather to the translation or transformation of theological concepts, often even for the stated purpose of rescuing them.

 For Freud, for instance, the critical role of jokes signals what Eric Santner described as the “eternal within the earthly” given that Freud secularizes the religious dilemma concerning violation of the law while immersing it in his discussion on the rules, codes, and social norms that shape the psychology of the individual.
 These are the “laws and judgements” that criticism preserves both from within and through their defiance.
-Freud’s focus on the “normative universe” in which we live does not indicate the detachment from theology, but rather the way in which he superimposes a psychological argument, which focuses on the individual’s relations with the society, upon religious modes of critique.
-In this framework, the criticism plays a double role: it enables an outburst of opposition to the law, but does so within the terms of the law, in accordance with the idiom of a law that returns upon itself.
+Freud’s focus on the “normative universe” in which we live does not indicate detachment from theology, but rather the way in which he superimposes a psychological argument, which focuses on the individual’s relations with the society, upon religious modes of critique.
+In this framework, criticism plays a double role: it enables an outburst of opposition to the law, but does so within the terms of the law, in accordance with the idiom of a law that returns upon itself.